curlpipe/curlpipe/README.md

 ### What I've built:

  - [SAHL](https://github.com/curlpipe/sahl) a language that transpiles to HTML and abstracts a lot of syntax, removing hurdles for writing markup.
 Written in Ruby.
- - `GWS` A weather display for showing forecasts for people in remote regions of the UK.
-Written in Python.
  - [Peacock](https://github.com/peacockweb/peacock) Helped contribute to a privacy-first browser written in ElectronJS.
  - (In progress) [Ox](https://github.com/curlpipe/ox), a simple text editor with IDE like features built in.
 Written in Rust.
  - (Concept) `Telekon`, a privacy-respecting online music player for all platforms.
 Written in JS on desktop and web and dart for mobile devices.